JakubSmahovsky/diplomovka/README.md

 # [Project](https://github.com/JakubSmahovsky/diplomovka) setup

 ## Requirements
 The project only runs on linux because of Tamarin-Prover.
-We have done our testing on Ubuntu 20.04 LTS, but we see no reson why it shouldn't work on other linux distributions.
+We have done our testing on Ubuntu 20.04 LTS but we see no reson why it shouldn't work on other linux distributions.

 RAM helps.
 Our setup has 16GB of memory and som tests exhaust almost all of it (Yahalom confidentiality).
-Some properties should run fine on 4GB, but that should be minimum.
+Some properties should run fine on 4GB but that should be minimum.
 Whenever we say that a protocol "does not terminate", it actually runs out of memory and gets killed.

-Officially, you need java 11, but some older java versions might work too.
+Officially, you need java 11 but some older java versions should work too.

 ## Recommended installation
 You need to install maude, graphviz and haskell stack in order to build and use Tamarin.
 We HIGHLY recommend getting them using homebrew (it takes a while):